Developing Their Full Potential

-By the time the KSRM student graduates in 3 years, that student will have had at least 3 and probably 4 or more lengthy job experiences with our educational partner, the Killington/Pico Resort, plus an internship at another property.
+By the time the KSRM student graduates in three (3) years, that student will have had at least three (3) and probably four (4) or more lengthy job experiences with our educational partner, the Killington/Pico Resort, plus an internship at another property.

 In addition, most students are cross trained for multiple positions at Killington so that they might help out during the slower shoulder seasons.
 Over half of our students work continuously throughout the year in nearby businesses, so you can only imagine how robust the student’s resume is upon graduation.